KillerBOSS2019/Windows-Mover/README.md

 - Able to Display If Current Window is Maximized
 - Able to Display if Current Window is minimized
 - Able to Display if Current Window is active or not returns True or False

+## Installation
+This Only Works with Windows PC to install this just download Window-Mover.tpp and Import your done!